nshawn4675/nshawn4675.github.io/_posts/2020-09-08-Read-N-Characters-Given-Read4.md

 ---
 layout: post
-title:  "Read N Characters Given Read4"
+title:  "157.
+Read N Characters Given Read4"
 date:   2020-09-08 00:00:00 +0800
 categories: jekyll update
-tags: LeetCode
+tags: LeetCode string
 ---
 Given a file and assume that you can only read the file using a given method **<font color="red">read4</font>**, implement a method to read *n* characters.